MrJerry-y/requirement_manager/README.md

 ```bash
 pip freeze > requirements.txt
 ```
-and all the dependencies are packedup in single files, their were lots of method to seperate development dependencies and deployment dependencies one is by using pip tools. but i tried to create a simple one
+and all the dependencies are packedup in single file, there were lots of method to seperate development dependencies and deployment dependencies one is by using pip tools. but I've tried to create a simple one

 you just need to have a little knowledge of json in this system you are not going to create a requirements.txt file, you will be writing a json file for your requirements